We are recruiting!

 2014 Organic Farm Management Handbook

-The essential reference for organic businesses - new edition now available.Tweets by @OrgResCent
+The essential reference for organic businesses.Tweets by @OrgResCent

 Funded by the Duchy Originals Future Farming Programme (DOFF), the project Winter grazing cereals: The effects on crop-weed competition and grain yield helps to tackle the broader challenge of managing weeds without herbicide – one of the themes of the 2nd round of the DOFF research fund.
 Black-grass is a particularly difficult to control weed that affects many farms across Britain – and is the source of much frustration for organic and conventional farmers alike!
 Led by innovative farmer John Pawsey at Shimpling Park Farm in Suffolk and the Organic Research Centre, this project will look at how grazing winter wheat with sheep can help control the black-grass.
 More...